LemoneJamTart/engineeredcompatibility/README.md

      - Adds Aurum, Fungyss, and Edelwood woodsets to the Sawmill
      - Adds Soulless Sandstone and Arcane Crystal crushing to the Crusher
      - Adds Arcane Bone Meal to the Cloche
+ - Iron's Spells and Spellbooks:
+     - Adds Arcane Debris smelting to the Arc Furnace
+     - Adds Frozen Bone to the Crusher
+ - Midnight:
+     - Adds Bogshroom, Dark Willow, Viridshroom, Dewshroom, Manglewood, Moonshroom, Decayed, Nightshroom, and Shadowroot woodsets to the Sawmill
+     - Adds Strange Sand to `forge:sand` and recipes that use any color of sand
+     - Adds Dark Pearl, Ebonite, and Virilux to the Crusher
+     - Adds Nagrilite and Tenebrum smelting to the Arc Furnace
  - Miner's Delight
      - Adds Cave Carrot to the Cloche
  - Nature's Aura